Excel Divide Cell (Table of Contents)

 Examples of Divide Cell in Excel

 We will see how it works with two examples in this article.

 Example #1 – Divide cells with Delimiter in Excel

 See the data below.
-It is the same text file opened with Excel; which we have seen through the above screenshots and has comma-separated values in it within a single row of the sheet.
+The same text file is opened with Excel, which we have seen through the above screenshots and has comma-separated values in it within a single row of the sheet.